shaiefhagelaar/OptimizeForGaming/README.md

 # Warning/Disclaimer

-All the changes & downloads done be you to the software & hardware is done at your own risk.
+All the changes & downloads done by you to the software & hardware is done at your own risk.
+Restart whenever you do apply changes to should require a restart of the Windows Operating System.

 ## Dependancies